dcunited001/dcunited001.github.io/_posts/2017-10-21-speed-of-thought-twenty-postulates-of-social-physics.md

 ![Double Door Logic Paradox](/img/posts/2017-10-21-speed-of-thought-twenty-postulates-of-social-physics/)

-#### Parallel, AntiParallel and Orthoganal Coupling In Motion Towards The Attainment of Equilibrium Unveils Nearly All Deception
+#### Parallel, Anti-Parallel and Orthoganal Coupling In Motion Towards The Attainment of Equilibrium Unveils Nearly All Deception

 - someone with a goal in mind will tend to move TOWARDS or AWAY from it when signalling. if they don't feel the need to deceive you, they